 - Train yourself up in a new field.
 If the previous options don’t tempt you, then this might be the best option.
 Take a look at some in-demand industries (the tech industry is booming right now in many parts of the world) and think about what training you might need to get into it.
 Try looking at it this way – if there are plenty of jobs being advertised for that industry, then there will be people willing to pay you!

 2. Plan, plan, plan

 Planning is essential!
 Things aren’t just going to magically fall into place, you’ll have to think about the steps you’ll need to take and then start making things happen.

-It’s wise to go through this in detail (this is why I created the super fun worksheet for you!), so set aside some time to go through the following questions:
+It’s wise to go through this in detail, so set aside some time to go through the following questions:

 - How much money will you need?
 This can vary greatly depending on what your line of work will be.
 Will you need a decent laptop?
 How much will your training cost?
 How much will you need in savings to be able to quit your job and still feel financially secure until you start making money as a freelancer?
 It’s a really, really good idea to save up a buffer of money to keep you going for a few months at least.

 - What’s your timeframe for getting set up as a freelancer?
 The eternal question, and one that has no simple answer.
 How long will it take to get your training, save enough money, and set yourself up?
 If you’re not sure about this one, maybe keep going with steps 3 and 4 then come back to it when you’ve thought about it a little more.